fourMs/INTIMAL/README.txt

 circumstances, but the intention is that this content be translated to HTML since it employs a formatting language based on the MoinMoin wiki format syntax.

+The following command can be used to generate the HTML form of the documentation from the main directory of this distribution:

+moinconvert --input-dir docs/wiki --document-index index.html \
+            --output-dir docs/html --theme mercurial \
+            --macros --root Introduction --all